Baltic Cup (football): The trophy

 The original silver trophy of the Baltic Cup was seized by the Soviets in 1940 and subsequently lost after reportedly being taken to Moscow.
-A replica trophy was created in 1991 by Latvian sculptor Indulis Urbāns.
+A new replica trophy was created in 1991 by Latvian sculptor Indulis Urbāns.
 It depicts three footballers, representing the three Baltic nations, holding a football on their shoulders akin to Atlas.
-However, in recent editions, e.g. 2022 and in the 2000s, the trophies awarded were of various different shapes.
+After the 2010 edition, the Lithuanian FA commissioned third iteration of the trophy.
+The 27 kg trophy, reproducing the original's design, was created by Lithuanian sculptor Džiugas Jurkūnas, who had previously produced the "Lithuanian Footballer" statue by the National Football Academy of Lithuania.